abpoll/unsafe/joss_submission/paper.md

     """
 ```

-This function returns a DataFrame containing an ensemble of damage estimates and realizations of uncertain characteristics n_sow realizations for a sample size of *n_sow*.
-After running this function, a user can conduct a wide range of analyses based on the ensemble (e.g., as done in @Bhaduri2025 or @Pollack2025-nsi) though it is also possible to use `UNSAFE` for the purpose of obtaining more robust estimates of the mean damage estimate for a structure across the sampled realizations (e.g., @Pollack2025-j40)
+This function returns a DataFrame containing an ensemble of damage estimates from `n_sow` realizations of uncertain characteristics.
+After running this function, a user can conduct a wide range of analyses based on the ensemble (e.g., as done in @Bhaduri2025 or @Pollack2025-nsi) though it is also possible to use `UNSAFE` for the simpler purpose of obtaining more robust estimates of the mean damage estimate for a structure across the sampled realizations (e.g., @Pollack2025-j40)

 The function includes default values for the options in the `config` dict argument.
 The default behavior for the function infers the uncertain distribution for parameters such as a structure's number of stories or foundation type based on overall census tract proportions.
 Users may modify these priors with the keys `stories_param` or `found_param`.
 Users may modify other priors as well.
 For example, users can update uncertainty around structure value assessment by modifying the `coef_var` key, or first-floor elevation with structure-level updates or a dict that maps foundation types to a distribution of possible foundation heights.